 Free author cooking demonstrations and tastings in Seattle are offered a few times a month at Book Larder in the Fremont neighborhood.
 While they offer many cooking classes for a fee, other free store events include author talks and book signings, often accompanied by a cooking demonstration with samples for tasting, along with a discount on book purchases.
 Book Larder is a unique book store featuring a collection of new, collectible, and imported cookbooks.
 For upcoming events, visit the Book Larder event calendar.

 Free technique cooking classes in Seattle, Lynnwood, and Kirkland.
-On selected days and locations during the month, Williams Sonoma stores offers Free Technique Classes.
+On selected days and locations during the month, Williams Sonoma stores offer Technique Classes.
 Culinary Specialists at the store will show you favorite tips and techniques as they prepare great recipes.
-These free one-hour cooking classes include sample tastes of prepared dishes.
+Classes for a fee typically include a book or piece of equipment featured during the class.
+There are also free one-hour classes to showcase tools and techniques.
 For a list of upcoming cooking classes, check the Williams-Sonoma Techniques Classes page.

 Self-guided Pike Place Market walking food tour in Seattle.
 Since 1907, Pike Place Market has been Seattle’s epicenter of fresh produce, specialty foods, and independent businesses, including a year-round farmers market, bustling crafts market, and owner-operated bakeries, fish markets, butcher shops, produce stands, and specialty groceries.
 In addition, the nine-acre historic district offers more than 80 eateries, from take-out counters offering small bites to fine dining establishments featuring multi-course gourmet meals.
 For more information or to download the printable, self-guided tour, visit: Pike Place Market Walking Guide.

-Free guided organic food tours in Seattle are available throughout the month at several of Seattle’s PCC Natural Markets natural foods grocery stores, located in neighborhoods throughout the city.
-The 90-minute guided tours are fun, informative, and FREE.
+Organic food tours are available throughout the month at several PCC Natural Markets natural foods grocery stores, located in neighborhoods throughout the region.
+The 90-minute guided tours are fun, informative, and just $5 per person.
 You get to sample seasonal products and discover choices in organically grown and sustainably raised products.
 Register for the Walk, Talk and Taste Class online at PCC Cooks.

 Self-guided farmers market food tours throughout Seattle neighborhoods can offer local products from Washington State farms.
 At each market, you can take yourself on a self-guided food tours when you talk to the farmers who grow the food, and some farmers offer limited food samples.
 Be sure to visit the Information Booth found at most markets for information about what’s in season and other recommendations.
 Cooking demonstrations are offered sporadically during summer; check the website event calendar for each farmers market.
 Several farmers markets are open year-round in Seattle: Saturday in the University District and Sunday on Capitol Hill and in West Seattle and Ballard.
 From June to September, many more farmers markets open for the growing season in the Puget Sound region.
 Find a farmers market near you at http://www.pugetsoundfresh.org/markets/list.

 $3 Asian Food Walks in Seattle’s Chinatown.
 Twice a year you can treat your taste buds to a food tour of Asia when restaurants across Seattle’s Chinatown-International District offer a variety of $3 bites from China, Japan, Vietnam, Thailand, Cambodia, and beyond.
-The $3 Food Walk is held twice a year, winter and summer.
-The winter $3 Food Walk is held during the Lunar New Year Celebration in January or February.
-The summer $3 Food Walk is held in July during DragonFest.
+The Food Walk is held twice a year, in winter during the Lunar New Year Celebration and in summer during DragonFest.

 Chocolate food tours and tastings

-Free and $5 chocolate factory tours in Issaquah.
-Boehm’s Candies offers free self-guided (and cheap guided) tours at their beautiful chalet in Issaquah, located about 15 miles east of Seattle, about off I-90.
-Free Self-Guided Window Tours are available anytime during business hours (open 7 days a week, except Christmas and New Year’s Day) and allow you to watch (and smell!) candy makers as they work on the day’s production.
-Information posted at every window describes each area’s purpose, as well as gives some history of Boehm’s. $5 Guided Tours are by reservation only, June – September.
+Free and $7 chocolate factory tours in Issaquah.
+Boehm’s Candies offers free self-guided and cheap guided tours at their beautiful chalet in Issaquah, located about 15 miles east of Seattle, off I-90.
+Free Self-Guided Window Tours are available anytime during business hours and allow you to watch (and smell!) candy makers as they work on the day’s production.
+Information posted at every window describes each area’s purpose, as well as gives some history of Boehm’s.
+The best times to visit are Monday through Friday between 9:00 am – 3:00 pm.
+Some areas may be on a lunch break between 12:00 pm and 1:00 pm.
+During holidays, special events, or other circumstances production may be limited or not available for viewing. $7 Guided Tours are by reservation only, July-August.
 On the guided tour, you will be escorted through the chocolate factory where you will learn about the art of handmade chocolate and see the authentic chalet where the founder lived.
 For more information, visit the website for Boehm’s Candies.